arijsdijk/From-Custom-to-Generative/instruction.md

 How to

 ## 1. Create a custom page

 Before we can add a custom page as an integrated part of a model-driven app we need to create a custom page first.
-There are two ways to do this;
+There are two ways to create custom pages;

 * From a solution
-* From the model-driven app
+* From a model-driven app